apollographql/apollo-client/docs/source/api/react/testing.md

 import { MockedProvider } from "@apollo/client/testing";
 ```

 The `MockedProvider` component is a mocked version of [`ApolloProvider`](./hooks/#the-apolloprovider-component) that doesn't send network requests to your API.
-Instead, you to specify the exact response payload for a given GraphQL operation.
+Instead, it allows you to specify the exact response payload for a given GraphQL operation.
 This enables you to test your application's operations without communicating with a server.

 #### Props